 For a mutual NDA (see Who is protected?), you will be managing both of these concerns at the same time.
 That is, you will be both receiving information from the other side and disclosing your own confidential information.
 This makes it a finely balanced judgement call and reasonable parties can disagree on this point.

 You’ll have to decide where you stand.
 If both parties subscribe to the same school of thought, the "how long?" question is easily resolved.
 However, when the parties take different views, it will usually require some genuine negotiation to get past this point.
+You can explore an example of the usual range of options for negotiating this and what the legal drafting looks like for each with our interactive NDA explorer.

 Relevant factors to consider when negotiating include how much confidential information you intend to disclose and how much you expect to receive.
 It may also depend on who has the greater bargaining power at this point in the negotiation.